isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-09-21-post-55 Athletes Set For Debut As Singapore Sends Biggest Ever Contingent To Delhi 2010.md

 image: ""
 ---
 ## **55 Athletes Set For Debut As Singapore Sends Biggest Ever Contingent To Delhi 2010**

-Singapore , 21 Sep 2010
+55 ATHLETES SET FOR DEBUT AS SINGAPORE SENDS BIGGEST EVER CONTINGENT TO DELHI 2010

-55 ATHLETES SET FOR DEBUT AS SINGAPORE SENDS BIGGEST EVER CONTINGENT TO DELHI 2010 Singapore, 21 September 2010 - The 19th Commonwealth Games Delhi 2010 will see Singapore not only sending its largest-ever contingent comprising 68 athletes and 34 officials, but also a relatively young contingent with 55 debutants and 29 athletes who are aged 21 years and below.
+**Singapore, 21 September 2010** - The 19th Commonwealth Games Delhi 2010 will see Singapore not only sending its largest-ever contingent comprising 68 athletes and 34 officials, but also a relatively young contingent with 55 debutants and 29 athletes who are aged 21 years and below.

 2 Team Singapore will be represented in 8 out of the 17 sporting events featured at this year's Games, as well as in three Para-Sports events - Para-Swimming, Para-Athletics and Para-Powerlifting.